Richard Frederick Dixon: Killing of Michael McAllister

 More than four years after the hijacking, Dixon surfaced in western Michigan.
-At approximately 2:45 a.m. on January 9, 1976, Dixon was hitchhiking along North Short Drive just north of South Haven's city limits in Casco Township, Allegan County.
+At approximately 2:45 a.m. on January 9, 1976, Dixon was hitchhiking along North Shore Drive just north of South Haven's city limits in Casco Township, Allegan County.
 South Haven patrol officer Michael McAllister approached Dixon.

 Dixon shot McAllister twice with a 9 millimeter handgun.
 McAllister, age 39 and the father of five children, died from his wounds at 4:05 a.m. at South Haven Community Hospital.
 Before losing consciousness, McAllister said he was seeking to search Dixon when he turned and shot him.

 Another officer, Lt.
 Larry Bild, responded to the scene and witnessed the shooting.
 Dixon reportedly aimed his gun at the second officer but the clip fell to the ground.
 Dixon fled on foot and police tracked his footprints in fresh snow which ended at the basement door of a house owned by automobile dealer William Decker.
 Dixon was discovered in the basement and was arrested without further resistance.

 The Federal Bureau of Investigation (FBI) confirmed that the man held for McAllister's murder was the same man wanted for the 1971 Eastern Airlines hijacking.
 The FBI also reported that they were unaware that Dixon had left Cuba.

 A resident of the Sandbar Beach subdivision located north of South Haven reported that Dixon had been living for several weeks in a vacant, concrete-block cottage in the neighborhood.